cluck135/Coding-Quiz/README.md

 # Coding Quiz
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow)](https://opensource.org/licenses/MIT)

-Coding quiz is a website that I coded the javascript,html,css for using my new found coding skills so that it follows acceptance criteria.
+Coding quiz is a website that I coded the javascript,html,css for using my new found coding skills

 At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.